monster-js/monster-js/docs/docs/available-packages/store.md

 Store is a state management built for MonsterJS framework.
 Using this store will help developers to centralize and maintain the codes easily.

+The store is just an extension of [shared state](/docs/main-concept/state#shared-state).
+The store is using the shared state behind the scene.
+It is just a way to organize the data provided by the shared state functionality.

 ## Installation

 We can install the store to our project using npm or yarn.